in28minutes/getting-started-in-5-steps/README.md

   - Run basic maven commands

 ## Troubleshooting Embedded Maven in Eclipse

+> In Windows, use Windows -> Preferences for Preferences.

+- You should use a JDK with Eclipse (not a JRE)
+  - (Window/Eclipse) -> Preferences -> Java -> Installed JRE's

 ## First 5 Steps
 Refer First 5 Steps of Maven Standalone below.